banisterious/obsidian-oneirometrics/docs/archive/refactoring-2025/post-refactoring-cleanup-checklist.md

 ### Logging System Refactoring 🔄

-The logging system refactoring is nearly complete as of June 3, 2025.
+The logging system refactoring is nearly complete as of May 27, 2025.
 We've made significant progress in replacing console.log statements with structured logging using the LoggingService throughout the codebase.

 #### 1. Core Plugin Logging ✅
 - [x] Replace console.log statements in plugin lifecycle methods (onload, onunload)